-Sean Messing, Director
+Sean Messing, Board Chair

 A graduate of the University of British Columbia with a B.Sc., Sean began his career with CIBC Wood Gundy in 1995.
 He also holds the Chartered Investment Manager (CIM®) designation.
 Sean has provided wealth management through multiple market cycles with a team of advisors.
 He loves what he does and is deeply committed to every single individual that he works with.

 Spending time with family is extremely important to Sean.
 He also enjoys running marathons, cross country skiing and volunteering in the community.

 Sean has been a long time supporter of MitoCanada and TEAMmito, devoting his time to raising awareness and funds for the organization.

 Steen Hendry, Director and Treasurer